What is the best way to get rid of sweat bees?

 How to Get Rid of Sweat Bees

-Unfortunately, because sweat bees like to hang around and land on people to mine them for salt, they are unwanted.
-In fact, they can be a major annoyance at times.
+Unfortunately, because sweat bees like to hang around and land on people to mine them for salt, they are often unwanted.

 There are 3 ways to get rid of sweat bees: